 It’s only about a ten minute walk to the spot.
 It wouldn’t even qualify as a “hike”—it’s that easy.

 This route takes us past the area under a tree on the left where three of the specimens we have were found.
 About ten strides beyond, on the right, towers what we have come to call “Lion Rock”.
 In a strategically uphill location, this flat-topped, granite edifice looks like something out of The Lion King.
-(And there is plenty of evidence of the living, breathing, far-from cartoonish kind that could easily have been enjoying this particular rock.)
+(And there is plenty of evidence the living, breathing, far-from-cartoonish kind could easily have been enjoying this particular rock.)

 Although I’ve been to the spot before, I feel called—no, compelled—to revisit this place.
-Almost like a strong magnet, I can feel it pulling me closer.
+Like a strong magnet, I can feel it pulling me closer.

 So we head east, making our way downhill toward the place where the ground levels off.
 The weather is relatively warm, with a clear, bright sky overhead.
 But as we step out of the trees and into the clearing, I feel a subtle shift: there is a weight to the air, and the light takes on a grey caste.
 It has the feel of a vacuum—void of some essential element.
 I find myself wondering if the other searchers with me feel it also.